Company Details

 Prevention of Data Exfiltration: The company takes the following measures to prevent data exfiltration: Restoration efforts ongoing.

-Handling of PII Incidents: The company handles incidents involving personally identifiable information (PII) through by immediate actions to contain the threat and reduce disruption and immediate actions taken to contain the threat.
+Handling of PII Incidents: The company handles incidents involving personally identifiable information (PII) through by immediate actions to contain the threat and reduce disruption.

 Data Exfiltration: No confirmation